Welcome to my page! K.D. Mallory

 Not me!

-Said the Lady of Perpetual of Pride
+Said the Lady of Perpetual Pride

 skin worn thin